JetBrains-Research/PyNose/README.md

 ![plugin-installed](./README.assets/plugin-installed.png)

-Click the "Test Smell Detector" in the bottom right corner, and you can see the tool listing all `.py` files and all test cases in it, with detected smells highlighted in red.
+Click the "PyNose" in the bottom right corner, and you can see the tool listing all `.py` files and all test cases in it, with detected smells highlighted in red.

 ![tool-screenshot](./README.assets/tool-screenshot.png)